 Allows Biofilter to make use of all SNP-position mappings available in the knowledge database, even ones which the original data source identified as un-validated.
 When disabled, only validated positions are considered.

+--allow-ambiguous-snps / ALLOW_AMBIGUOUS_SNPS

+Argument: [yes/no] Default: no

+Allows Biofilter to make use of all SNP-position mappings available in the knowledge database, even when the same SNP is believed to have multiple positions.
+When disabled, only SNPs with single, unambiguous positions are considered.

 --allow-ambiguous-knowledge / ALLOW_AMBIGUOUS_KNOWLEDGE

 Argument: [yes/no] Default: no